2021 Back-to-School Guide for Pennsylvania Public School Students

 Back-to-School Basics:

-Students who have a disability that impacts their learning have the right to a “free appropriate public education” (commonly called a FAPE), which is a planned program of education and special services that addresses a student’s individual needs.
-Notably, due to continuing systemic racism in the education system, schools are more likely to misidentify Black and Brown students as needing special education, place them in more restrictive and segregated settings, deny them supports and services they need to access school, and exclude them from school due to harsher discipline, even for disability-related behaviors.
+Notably, Black and Brown students are more likely to be misidentified as needing special education, placed in more restrictive settings, and excluded from school due to harsher discipline.
 In addition, although parents have the right to participate in the special education process and consent to or refuse particular services, Black and Brown parents are more likely to be excluded from meaningful participation in this process.
 Mounting research and lived experience demonstrate the harmful impact on student outcomes from special education resulting from this significant disproportionality in special education based on race.

 What’s New?